Arcahub/kube-install-tuto/src/understanding/static-pods.md

 # Static pods

-We just installed our Kubernetes cluster and we can already saw some pods running in the `kube-system` namespace.
+We just installed our Kubernetes cluster, and we can already saw some pods running in the `kube-system` namespace.
 But where did these pods come from ?
 How did they get created ?
 How did they get scheduled on the nodes ?

 Those pods are called static pods.
 Static pods are pods that are managed directly by the kubelet daemon.

 ## What are static pods ?

-As we said earlier, static pods are pods that are managed directly by the `kubelet` daemon. `kubelet` will watch a specific directory on the host filesystem.
+As we said earlier, static pods are pods that are managed directly by the `kubelet` daemon. `kubelet` will watch a specific directory on the host file system.
 If a file is created in this directory, `kubelet` will try to create a pod based on the file.
 If the file is deleted, `kubelet` will delete the pod.

 The directory that `kubelet` is watching is called the **static pod directory**.
 The default static pod directory is `/etc/kubernetes/manifests`.